 If you have pages that have the same path on any two subdomains, you will not be able to tell the difference between them in the data.
 This includes the home page which will only display a forward slash.

 For example, if you have two pages like this: www.yoursite.com/contact-us and subdomain.yoursite.com/contact-us they will both appear as /contact-us in your data.

-We need to create a filter that will show us the subdomain.
+We need to create a filter that will display the subdomain in our data.

-It is important to remember that filters in Google Analyics do not alter historical data.
+It is important to remember that filters in Google Analytics do not alter historical data.
 This will be important to consider when choosing which filter to enter.

 The filter that you should enter will depend on how you want to handle your historical data.

 If you want to show the full path for all of your subdomains moving forward (including www or whatever your “main” domain is) follow the filter below.